nus-cs2103-AY2425S1/tp/docs/UserGuide.md

-**Action:** Edits an existing contact in the address book. <br> You may edit by specifying the index of the contact in the displayed address book, or by specifying the full name of the contact that is currently displayed that you wish to edit. <br>
+**Action:** Edits an existing contact in the address book. <br> You may edit by specifying the index of the contact in the displayed address book, or by specifying the full name of any currently displayed contact that you wish to edit. <br>
 </box>

 In both methods of editing: